CURRICULUM / ENGLISH GALLERY

-- All children in KS1 are heard reading at least once a week.
-We encourage parents and carers to read with their child at home daily.
-We use book banded reading books selected from different reading schemes.
+- We encourage parents and carers to read with their child at home daily.
+While still on the RWI program children take home a familiar text based on their phonics level as well as a reading book linked to phonics.
+Once off the program we use book banded reading books selected from different reading schemes.
 The children choose their own books within their book band to take home.
-A yellow reading record is also provided for parents and carers to record comments and for the children to record the title of their book and when they have completed it.
+A reading record is also provided for parents and carers to record comments and for the children to record the title of their book and when they have completed it.

 - In KS2, we encourage children to read at home every day, for at least 15 minutes.
 Books may be taken home from their class book corner or from the school library.
 A reading record is also provided for parents and carers to record and confirm that reading has taken place.

 - Reading opportunities are provided on a daily basis.
 A wide range of approaches are used to provide first hand experiences for the children.
 The teachers share books with the class and regularly read stories and rhymes.